-The Articles of Confederation were a groundbreaking achievement for the Founding Fathers, providing an early blueprint of governance.
+The Articles of Confederation were groundbreaking for the Founding Fathers, providing an early governance blueprint.
 They guided the United States through the latter days of the Revolutionary War and the first few years of its independence from Great Britain.

 Weak Central Government – Taxation

 The states contributed revenue to the federal government based on the value of privately owned land within the state.
-However, because the federal government was prohibited from independently imposing taxes and lacked an executive branch to enforce laws, it wasn’t easy to collect revenue.
+However, it wasn’t easy to collect revenue because the federal government was prohibited from independently imposing taxes and lacked an executive branch to enforce laws.

 Under the guidelines laid out in the Articles of Confederation, the federal government would request revenue from states, formally known as a requisition.

-The weak and inefficient taxation process in the early days of the United States had dire consequences, as it deprived the government of sorely needed funds to conduct a war against Great Britain.
+The weak and inefficient taxation process in the early days of the United States had dire consequences, as it deprived the government of sorely needed funds of conducting a war against Great Britain.

 Weak Central Government – Commerce and Coinage

-Incredibly, all interstate and foreign commerce were supposed to be handled by individual states, a lack of uniformity that would severely handicap trade.
+Incredibly, all interstate and foreign commerce were supposed to be handled by individual states.
+This caused a lack of uniformity that would severely handicap trade.
 States were allowed to impose tariffs on each other and make separate deals with foreign nations.

-Although the Articles of Confederation emphasized the unity of the states in defending themselves, the current economic arrangement and weakness of the federal government allowed for the possibility of some states to ally with a foreign nation against fellow states over trade controversies.
+Although the Articles of Confederation emphasized the unity of the states in defending themselves, the current economic arrangement and weakness of the federal government allowed for some states to ally with a foreign nation against fellow states over trade controversies.

 Given the inherent weakness of the federal government in enforcing any law, it is easy to see the economic chaos that would ensue with individual states producing currency.

 The legislative proceedings in the Articles of Confederation also presented problems, as they established guidelines that seemed to hinder the transparency of governmental proceedings.

 Although members of the Constitutional Convention met behind closed doors, once the new United States Constitution was established, the federal government quickly became a public forum of debate.

 No Judicial Branch

 Both parties to the legal dispute would be directed to eliminate members from this body, similar to a jury selection process until the list of individuals was narrowed to 13.

 A majority would determine the outcome of the case.
 While this system was a creative method to resolve legal disputes, it was far too time-consuming to address the high number of legal disputes that would inevitably arise between states.

 No Executive Branch

 Another severe weakness of the Articles of Confederation was their lack of an executive branch of government, an overreaction to the conflicts the original colonies had with King George III.

 Despite the legitimate fears over the abuse of power in a president shared by the original 13 American colonies, an executive branch was still a necessary part of the government.

 Civil war would be far more likely without an executive branch, as only individual states would have the authority to enforce federal laws upon other states.

 Unicameral Legislative Branch

 As the country grew, a single legislative body in control of federal authority would have the same opportunity to abuse its power as a single executive officer.

 One of the most critical responsibilities in a republican form of government is to properly protect the rights of the minority while simultaneously allowing a government to evolve and operate efficiently.

 One Vote for Each State

-As a result, instead of being comprised of single representatives, the Congress created by the Articles of Confederation was comprised of state delegations who would vote and function as an individual.
+As a result, instead of being comprised of single representatives, the Congress created by the Articles of Confederation comprised state delegations who would vote and function as individuals.